 Waipahu is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
 With a population of 39,794 people and 13 constituent neighborhoods, Waipahu is the fifth largest community in Hawaii.

 Housing costs in Waipahu are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waipahu is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Waipahu is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Waipahu who work in maintenance occupations (12.46%), sales jobs (11.49%), and food service (11.19%).
+There are especially a lot of people living in Waipahu who work in food service (12.34%), maintenance occupations (12.06%), and office and administrative support (11.49%).

-Waipahu is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Waipahu is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in Waipahu is English.
 Other important languages spoken here include Pacific Island languages and Tagalog.